wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.13.2dev1 =
+= 6.13.2dev2 =

-Added a new lib/config.php library file with config values, added a check for empty width/height values from wp_get_attachment_metadata().
+Added a new lib/config.php library file with config values, added a check for empty width/height values from wp_get_attachment_metadata(), added nonce validation for settings page action buttons.

 = 6.13.1 =